 COVID-19 Testing for Symptomatic Patients and Close Contacts

-Patients of any age with one or more symptoms of COVID-19, as well as close contacts* of confirmed positive cases, should arrive without an appointment at the Nantucket Cottage Hospital drive-through evaluation site, Lane 1, at the main entrance portico.
+Patients of any age with one or more symptoms of COVID-19, as well as close contacts of confirmed positive cases, can schedule a COVID-19 test by calling 508-825-1000.
 The costs of these medically-necessary COVID-19 tests are completely covered whether you have insurance or not.
 The criteria to be tested include at least one of the following signs or symptoms consistent with a viral respiratory syndrome:

 - Subjective/documented fever